sudheerj/vuejs-interview-questions/README.md

        ]
      )
      ```
+     see details of the date object in official [doc](https://vuejs.org/v2/guide/render-function.html#The-Data-Object-In-Depth).
 71.  ### How can you write duplicate virtual nodes in a component?
      All virtual nodes(VNodes) in the component tree must be unique.i.e, You can't write duplicated nodes in a straightforward way.
 If you want to duplicate the same element/component many times then you should use factory function.
      The below render function is invalid where you are trying to duplicate h1 element 3 times,